MorrisSimons/zombie_file_hunter/README.md

 ## Story

 When I used Loveable, I found it generated code and functions that I sometimes didn't want.
-When I deleted larger components or pages that had multiple subcomponents, I discovered that the some of related files remained in the repository creating a mess with alot of unused files.
+When I deleted larger components or pages that had multiple subcomponents, I discovered that some of the related files remained in the repository was unused.
 I wanted to clean up the codebase and remove these unused files.

 #### This is the page we will use for our sample: